New Jersey’s No Smoking Beach Ban Coming Summer 2019

 Longport: No smoking ban in effect since Summer of 2017

-Brigantine: The no smoking policy will be discussed at a town meeting schedule for April 3rd.
+Brigantine: The no smoking policy was discussed at a recent town meeting.

 Wildwood Crest: For now, the town will designate a small area for smoking.
 That may change by the time the beaches open for Summer 2019.